The most important things you need to know about traveling to Machu Picchu

-Traveling to Machu Picchu: Exploring the Best of Cusco
+Traveling to Machu Picchu: Exploring the Best of Cusco!

 Why Visit Machu Picchu?

 Machu Picchu is open year-round, but the best time to visit depends on your preferences.
 The main tourist season runs from June to August, when the weather is drier but also more crowded.
-If you prefer fewer crowds, visit during the rainy season (October through April), but be prepared for some rain, especially in the mornings.
+If you prefer fewer crowds, visit during the rainy season (November through March), but be prepared for some rain, especially in the mornings.

 If you visit during the rainy season, the mornings tend to be foggy, giving the site a mystical aura.
 Afternoon visits can offer better views as the fog lifts, but be prepared for the occasional rain shower.
 Try to avoid Sundays, as locals are allowed free admission, which can lead to additional crowds.

-1. Arrive in Lima and fly to Cusco: Your journey to Machu Picchu begins in Lima, the capital of Peru.
-From Lima, you'll take a flight to Cusco, the gateway city to the Sacred Valley and Machu Picchu.
-The flight is short, taking about 1 hour and 15 minutes, although it can sometimes be a busy one.
-Cusco is a city at high altitude (over 11,000 feet), so it's important to acclimatize before going to Machu Picchu.
+Fly to Cusco.
+Your travel to Machu Picchu begins in Cusco, the capital of the Incas, which is the gateway city to the Sacred Valley and Machu Picchu.
+The flight is short, taking about 1 hour and 15 minutes, although it can sometimes be busy.

-3. Aguas Calientes: The Gateway Town Once you arrive in Aguas Calientes (also known as Machu Picchu Pueblo), the small town nestled at the base of Machu Picchu, you’ll need to take a bus to the entrance of the ruins.
+The Gateway Town Once you arrive in Aguas Calientes (also known as Machu Picchu Pueblo), the small town nestled at the base of Machu Picchu, you’ll need to take a bus to the entrance of the ruins.
 The bus ride is a short 30-minute journey up the mountain, offering stunning views along the way.
 While some adventurous travelers opt to hike up, it’s a steep and challenging 90-minute trek, so most people choose the bus for convenience.

-4. Machu Picchu: What to Expect at the Entrance Once you've reached the top, you'll find yourself at the entrance to Machu Picchu, ready to explore this iconic archaeological site.
+What to Expect at the Entrance Once you've reached the top, you'll find yourself at the entrance to Machu Picchu, ready to explore this iconic archaeological site.
 There are several circuits to explore, so be sure to book your tickets in advance to ensure entry to the most popular areas.
 Tickets cost around $62 for adults, with discounts for students and minor

 Pro Tip: Book tickets well in advance, especially during high season.
 If Cusco departures are sold out, opt for trains that leave from Ollantaytambo, about an hour’s drive from Cusco.